Restraining Acts 1775: Rebellion proclaimed

 The province of Massachusetts Bay was in a state of crisis following the passage of the Coercive Acts in 1774.
 When colonists formed the extra-legal Massachusetts Provincial Congress and began organizing militia units independent of British control, Parliament responded on February 9, 1775, by declaring that Massachusetts was in a state of rebellion.

 The joint resolution of Parliament read, in part:

 One of the Coercive Acts, the Boston Port Act, had cut off Boston's trade; this blockade was now extended to all of Massachusetts.

 New England Restraining Act

 The North ministry next turned its attention to New England generally.
-The New England Restraining Act (short title: New England Trade And Fisheries Act, 15 Geo.
-III c.
-10) was the ministry's response to the American colonies' decision to boycott British goods, as embodied in the Continental Association of 1774.
-It was given royal assent by George III on March 30, 1775.
-The Act provided that New England's trade be limited to Britain and the British West Indies (trade with other nations was prohibited, effective July 1, 1775).
-Moreover, New England ships were barred from the North Atlantic fisheries (a measure that pleased British Canadians, but threatened considerable harm to New England's economy), effective July 20, 1775.
+The New England Restraining Act (short title: New England Trade And Fisheries Act) was the ministry's response to the American colonies' decision to boycott British goods, as embodied in the Continental Association of 1774.
+It was given royal assent by George III on 30 March 1775.
+The act provided that New England's trade be limited to Britain and the British West Indies (trade with other nations was prohibited, effective 1 July 1775).
+Moreover, New England ships were barred from the North Atlantic fisheries (a measure that pleased British Canadians, but threatened considerable harm to New England's economy), effective 20 July 1775.